Lucevar/mw-immersion-mods/chargen.md

 The vanilla chargen sequence, but without pauses or tutorial messages.
 Also edits Sellus Gravius's dialogue so you don't have to click through several topics to get all the information and items you need.

 [**Immersive Chargen**](https://www.nexusmods.com/morrowind/mods/22921) by Qebensenuf
+Significantly overhauls the Seyda Neen chargen experience, with a gritty redesign of the prison boat and Census and Excise office, new npcs with unique dialogue, scripted events, and choices for the player to make.

 [**Chargen at Night**](http://mw.modhistory.com/download-80-10934) by Xeth-Ban
 Chargen starts at night during a thunderstorm.
 Makes a surprising amount of difference to the atmosphere!